 In another smaller mixing bowl, combine the cocoa powder with the boiling water.
 Whisk until smooth with no lumps.
 Pour in the melted coconut oil, followed by the bourbon.
 Stir to combine.

-Add both the chopped and halved pecans and the coconut chips to the pie filling.
-Mix well, then pour the filling into the prepared pie shell.
+Pour the filling into the prepared pie shell.
 Scrape the bowl to ensure all that sticky goodness goes into the pie.

 Place the pie on the middle rack of the oven and bake for approximately 45-50 minutes, rotating pie pan 180 degrees once during the baking time.